 We created strong partnerships with clinicians such as Dr. Larry Gentillelo and advocates which led to changes in state health insurance laws in 17 states to make substance use SBI in hospital emergency services feasible.
 With Dr. Gentillelo, we led the successful effort to secure AMA approval of SBI as a recognized medical procedure, creating new billing codes that CMS estimated could produce as much as $500 million in new Federal substance use treatment funding in 2009.
 For the last four years, we pioneered workplace SBIRT programs, successfully piloting routine alcohol SBIRT in 3 large EAPs.

-Building on these successes, we secured government and EAP industry financial support for a campaign, the EAP BIG Initiative, for which Misti Storie is managing our EAP training program.
-And in 2012, we became part of the National SBIRT-ATTC, a SAMHSA-funded center that provides information on the latest research-based best practices related to SBIRT and coordinates national efforts to advance SBIRT.
-As the National SBIRT-ATTC, we partner with the Institute for Research, Education and Training in Addictions (IRETA) to offer an SBIRT Suite of Services for an interdisciplinary audience.
+Building on these successes, we secured government and EAP industry financial support for a campaign, the EAP BIG Initiative, and in 2012, we became part of the National SBIRT-ATTC, a SAMHSA-funded center that provides information on the latest research-based best practices related to SBIRT and coordinates national efforts to advance SBIRT.
+As the National SBIRT-ATTC, we partnered with the Institute for Research, Education and Training in Addictions (IRETA) to offer an SBIRT Suite of Services for an interdisciplinary audience.

 Founded in 1941, the NORC is a public policy and social research organization affiliated with the University of Chicago.
 Deeply experienced in providing technical assistance in support of government and foundation-sponsored initiatives, NORC led the creation of the American Hospital Association’s Quality Center.
 The Quality Center, a forum for practice-focused learning, is a repository of action-oriented tools to help hospital executives and clinicians improve hospital quality and patient safety as well as plan and implement hospital quality improvement activities.
 For Federal agencies, NORC produces web-based seminars on health IT research that provide continuing education credits for doctors and nurses.